 There are many questions that keep pet owners up at night.
 Common ones are how should I feed my pet and should I let my pet sleep with me at night?
 We’d love to help you better figure out if you should allow your dog to sleep in the same bed as you at night.

 Dogs can be some of our best furry friends.
 They also take on a number of highly important jobs.
-They are often brought into human homes to be protectors, friends, and to provide support for both emotional and physical needs.
+They are often brought into human homes to be protectors, and friends, and to provide support for both emotional and physical needs.

 It often feels like they’ve been there when no one else has.
 Often pet owners feel as though their puppy or older god understands them the best.
 Because of this, pet owners often want to allow their furry friends to sleep with them at night because of the comfort that they receive from the closeness.